 - For information on whether the credit rating is solicited or unsolicited, please see Section 10 above. - For information on the lead rating analyst and name and address of the entity responsible for the rating, please see the "Best's Credit Rating Analyst" box at the beginning of this form. - For information on the person primarily responsible for approving the credit rating, please see Section 15 above. - For information on the substantially material sources of information for this rating action, please see Section 8 above. - For more information on the methodology used to develop this rating action, please see Section 2 above. - The below listed model was used to determine this rating.
-For a description of the model, see the link to the associated criteria in Section 2. - Universal Best's Capital Adequacy Ratio (BCAR) Model - For information on actions or events that could lead to an upgrade or downgrade, please see Section 11 above. - For information on the rating categories and symbols, please see the "View Definition" links in the rating boxes in Section 1 above. - For information on the definition of default, please see Section 12 above. - For information on the sensitivity of assumptions in the rating process, please see Section 13 above.
+For a description of the model, see the link to the associated criteria in Section 2. - Mortgage Insurance Model - Global Best's Capital Adequacy Ratio (BCAR) Model - For information on actions or events that could lead to an upgrade or downgrade, please see Section 11 above. - For information on the rating categories and symbols, please see the "View Definition" links in the rating boxes in Section 1 above. - For information on the definition of default, please see Section 12 above. - For information on the sensitivity of assumptions in the rating process, please see Section 13 above. - The credit rating was disclosed to the rated entity prior to publication.